ssriram1978/Kubernetes_load_test_client/README.md

 	EMQ

- We plan to evaluate the following iPass solutions that could be incorporated into our MEC-IOT environment.
+ We plan to evaluate the following iPass solutions that could be incorporated into our IOT environment.

 	Snaplogic